 The popular appeal of WordPress also makes it an attractive target for hackers, spammers and a variety of shady characters who weave webs of darkness and deception across the Internet.
-Because of that, AEJMC requires that all members of the aejmc.net shared hosting space who use WordPress follow a few rules.
+Because of that, AEJMC requires that all members of the AEJMC Network shared hosting space follow a few rules.

-- AEJMC will install and maintain a suite of security plug-ins.
-You must keep these active at all times.
+- SECURITY: AEJMC will install and maintain a suite of security plug-ins.
+Divisions must keep these active at all times.
 Violation will result in removal of the division website.

-- Periodic WordPress upgrades and updates for plug-ins (and themes where possible) will be automatically installed across the entire AEJMC Network – without any notice to members of the network.
-Following an upgrade, administrators of individual sites may find notices in their dashboards (or e-mail) that their databases and/or themes need to be upgraded.
-It is your responsibility to do so.
+- UGRADES: Periodic WordPress upgrades (and updates for plug-ins and themes where possible) will be installed automatically across the entire AEJMC Network – without any notice to members of the network.
+It is each division’s responsibility to maintain current versions of any premium themes the Division may have purchased.

-- Each division is responsible for its own backups.
-The only authorized backup utility is WordPress’s built in “Export feature.”
-Note: Your media files will not be part of the backup (few backup utilities capture all media files).
+- BACKUPS: Each Division is responsible for its own backups.
+The only authorized backup utility is WordPress’s built in “Export” feature.
+Note: Your media files will not be part of the backup.
+Each Division must maintain its own media files backups.
 Site updates always run the risk of breaking sites; you should have a regular backup routine.

-- Every user profile within a division site must contain the person’s real name and e-mail address.
+- REAL NAMES: Every user profile within a Division site must contain the person’s real name and e-mail address.
 Generic organizational accounts divorced from a responsible individual are not permitted.

-- Any additional plug-ins or themes must be approved by the AEJMC Web team.
+- CUSTOMIZING: Any additional plug-ins or themes must be approved by the AEJMC Web team.